-In July 2013, uniQure announced that it entered into a partnership with Chiesi Farmaceutici S.p.A. ("Chiesi") for the commercialization of Glybera in the EU and more than a dozen other countries including Brazil, China, Mexico and Russia.
+In July 2013, uniQure announced that it entered into a partnership with Chiesi Farmaceutici S.p.A. ("Chiesi") for the commercialization of Glybera in the European Union and more than a dozen other countries including Brazil, China, Mexico and Russia.
 With respect to uniQure's sublicense to Chiesi, the Company is eligible to receive a percentage in the low twenties of all non-royalty compensation relating to the licensed technology or products that uniQure receives from Chiesi (including, for example, upfront payments and milestone payments), a percentage in the low twenties of any royalties that uniQure receives from Chiesi based on sales of technology or products covered by the licensed patents, plus a mid single-digit percentage of certain further royalties that uniQure receives from Chiesi based on sales of the Company's licensed technology or products after the expiration of all licensed patents covering the product.
-If uniQure grants a sublicense to a third party other than to Chiesi, then the Company is eligible to receive a percentage in the low twenties of all non-royalty compensation relating to the licensed technology or products that uniQure receives from such sublicensee (for example, upfront payments and milestone payments) plus a percentage in the low twenties of any royalties that uniQure receives from such sublicensee based on sales of technology or products covered by the licensed patents.
+If uniQure grants a sublicense to a third party other than to Chiesi, then the Company is eligible to receive a percentage in the low twenties of all non-royalty compensation relating to the licensee (for example, upfront payments and milestone payments) and milestone payments) plus a percentage in the low twenties of any royalties that uniQure receives from such sublicensee (for example, upfront payments and milestone payments) or products that uniQure receives from such sublicensee based on sales of technology or products that uniQure receives from such sublicensee based on sales of technology or products that uniQure receives from such sublicensee based on sales of technology or products that uniQure receives from such sublicensee based on sales of technology or products covered by the licensed patents.